Omar7-leb/ChatApp/README.md

 **$${\color{blue}Description:}$$**</br>
-Our Real-Time Chat Application provides a seamless communication platform for users to connect instantly with others.
+A Real-Time Chat Application provides a seamless communication platform for users to connect instantly with others.
 Built using Socket.io for real-time messaging, Node.js and Express for the backend, and React.js with Vite.js for the frontend, our app offers a modern and efficient chat experience.

-<br>**<span style="color: blue;">Key Features:</span>**</br>
+<br>**$${\color{blue}Key feautures:}$$**</br>

 **<span style="color: blue;">Real-Time Messaging:</span>** Users can send and receive messages instantly, creating a smooth and interactive chatting experience.